 Generally, a generic drug or interchangeable biosimilar works the same as a brand name drug or original biological product and usually costs less.
 When a generic or interchangeable biosimilar version of a brand name drug or original biological product is available, our network pharmacies will provide you the generic or interchangeable biosimilar version instead of the brand name drug or original biological products.
-However, if your provider has told us the medical reason that the generic drug or interchangeable biosimilar will not work for you OR has written "No substitutions" on your prescription for a brand name drug or original biological product.
-(Your share of the same condition will work for you, then we will cover the brand name drug or original biological product.
-(Your share of the cost may be greater for the brand name drug or original biological product.
-(Your share of the generic drug or interchangeable biosimilar.)
+However, if your provider has told us the medical reason that the generic drug or interchangeable biosimilar will not work for you OR has written "No substitutions" on your prescription for a brand name drug or original biological product OR has told us the medical reason that neither the generic drug, interchangeable biosimilar, nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug or original biological product.
+(Your share of the cost may be greater for the brand name drug or original biological product than for the generic drug or interchangeable biosimilar.)